Paul Avgerinos

-Paul Avgerinos (born November 21, 1957 in Norwalk, Connecticut) is an American music composer, performer, and producer.
-His work is in the genres of ambient, space, world, World Fusion, electronic, and drone.
-Avgerinos has worked with Deana Carter and The Celtic Tenors.
+Paul Costa Avgerinos (born November 21, 1957 in Norwalk, Connecticut) is a Grammy-winning music composer, performer, and producer who works in the genres of ambient, space, world, electronic, and drone.
+Avgerinos has worked with President Jimmy Carter and Deepak Chopra.
 Avgerinos is a member of ASCAP and his music has been used in motion pictures, television shows, and commercials.

 Career

 Avgerinos graduated from The Peabody Conservatory of Johns Hopkins University in 1981.
-He served as Principal Bass in orchestras and has toured with Charles Aznavour and Buddy Rich.
+He served as Principal Bass in the Hong Kong Philharmonic and has worked with Charles Aznavour, Buddy Rich, Aerosmith, Jewel, Run-DMC, Deana Carter and The Celtic Tenors.

 Avgerinos' work uses a combination of acoustic and electronic instruments.
-Avgerinos plays bass violin, cello, guitars, and keyboards.
-Avgerinos often uses Romantic and Impressionistic techniques as he composes and arranges his New Age productions.
-Often employing wordless choirs, he sometimes uses lyrics as in his album of Sacred Chant, Phos Hilaron, and his album GNOSIS, which utilizes Greek Orthodox Chanting.
-Garden of Delight won awards for Best World Album of the Year and CD of the Month on Echoes.
+Avgerinos plays bass violin, cello, guitars, keyboards and sings.
+Avgerinos often uses romantic and impressionistic techniques as he composes and arranges his New Age productions.
+Often employing wordless choirs, he sometimes uses lyrics, as in his album of sacred chant Phos Hilaron, and his album GNOSIS, which utilizes Greek Orthodox chanting.

-Collaboration with Peter Kater on his Red Moon album yielded a final five Grammy Nomination in 2004.
+Avgerinos's collaboration with Peter Kater on his 2003 Red Moon album would earn a nomination for a Grammy Award.
+He has since won three Grammy Awards from five nominations, and won one Latin Grammy Award.

-Avgerinos currently resides in Redding, CT.

-In 2005, Avgerinos received best cover art from the Zone Music Reporter for his album Maya.
-His album Gnosis won best relaxation album, and Garden of Delight won best World Album respectively.
-Bliss was announced as the best Relaxation Album in 2011 and Lovers was the best New Age album in 2012.
-His major awards came in 2015 and 2016, when Avgerinos received his first Grammy nomination for Bhakti.
-In 2016 he won his first Grammy award for Best New Age Album for the release of Grace.